Justice: Property rights

-If the chain of events leading up to the person having something meets this criterion, they are entitled to it: that they possess it is just, and what anyone else does or doesn't have or need is irrelevant.
+If the chain of events leading up to the person having something meets this criterion, they are entitled to it: that they possess it is just, and what anyone else does or does not have or need is irrelevant.

 On the basis of this theory of distributive justice, Nozick said that all attempts to redistribute goods according to an ideal pattern, without the consent of their owners, are theft.
 In particular, redistributive taxation is theft.

 Some property rights theorists (such as Nozick) also take a consequentialist view of distributive justice and say that property rights based justice also has the effect of maximizing the overall wealth of an economic system.
 They explain that voluntary (non-coerced) transactions always have a property called Pareto efficiency.
 The result is that the world is better off in an absolute sense and no one is worse off.
 They say that respecting property rights maximizes the number of Pareto efficient transactions in the world and minimized the number of non-Pareto efficient transactions in the world (i.e. transactions where someone is made worse off).
 The result is that the world will have generated the greatest total benefit from the limited, scarce resources available in the world.
 Further, this will have been accomplished without taking anything away from anyone unlawfully.

-Welfare-maximization

-According to the utilitarian, justice requires the maximization of the total or average welfare across all relevant individuals.
-This may require sacrifice of some for the good of others, so long as everyone's good is taken impartially into account.
-Utilitarianism, in general, says that the standard of justification for actions, institutions, or the whole world, is impartial welfare consequentialism, and only indirectly, if at all, to do with rights, property, need, or any other non-utilitarian criterion.
-These other criteria might be indirectly important, to the extent that human welfare involves them.
-But even then, such demands as human rights would only be elements in the calculation of overall welfare, not uncrossable barriers to action.